 Adam’s latest publication, the assistive technology mini-ebook, The Teacher’s Technology Toolkit: Pre-Writing and Idea Organization is available on Amazon.com.

 Tracy has greatly benefited from being a member of NJCART since 2000.
 From 2003-2006, she served as Recording Secretary and from 2007-2010 as the Vice President on the Executive Board.
-From 2010-2014, Tracy served as President, assisting in the organization of general meetings and the NJCART network within the assistive technology community.
-Presently, Tracy works as the Coordinator of Assistive Technology at The Gramon Family of Schools.
-Tracy is licensed as a Speech-Language Pathologist and is certified as an Assistive Technology Professional (ATP) as designated by the Rehab Engineering Society of North America.
-Tracy is an experienced clinician, providing AAC assessment, intervention and training services for toddlers, children and adults with complex communication abilities on an in-house and community basis.
+From 2010-2014, Tracy served as President and then as Immediate Past President from 2015-2018, assisting in the organization of general meetings and the NJCART network within the assistive technology community.
+Presently, Tracy works on the administrative team at The Gramon Family of Schools.
+Tracy has over 20 years of experiences as a speech-language pathologist and assistive technology specialist providing AAC assessment, intervention and training services for toddlers, children and adults.
 She is dedicated to educating and training professionals and caregivers on strategies to facilitate independence through AAC and assistive technology.
 Tracy can often be found presenting at regional professional conferences on various topics in AAC and AT.
 Tracy’s vision for the future of NJCART is that the volunteer organization will become a well-known place for AT professional networking and a resource for organizations, teams and families to learn more about state-of-the-art AT tools and strategies, to ensure that all those you may benefit from AT have the opportunity to do so!

 Mike is the Director of the Richard West Assistive Technology Advocacy Center (ATAC) at Disability Rights New Jersey, as well as an Assistive Technology Consultant with his own company, Inclusive Technology Solutions, LLC.
 Mike is a nationally and internationally recognized presenter who was previously a trainer for California State University at Northridge (CSUN), providing practical and in-depth training to professionals interested in specializing in assistive technology.
 In addition, Mike is an adjunct professor at Ramapo College of New Jersey where he teaches courses for Masters level educators in Assistive Technology and Universal Design for Learning.
 Mike is also a member of the Faculty at the Center on Technology and Disabilities and presents on an array of topics.
 Mike serves on the CAST Accessible Educational Materials Advisory Board and the CITES Advisory Board.
 Mike is also active on Twitter (@mmatp) and is the co-moderator for the weekly #ATchat Mike has been a member of NJCART since 1989.